 What are the bag sizes I can expect to receive?

-BrettYoung has chosen to move forward with a fixed bag size model which will utilize four different bag weights to accommodate four different seed size categories.
-This means that canola seed bag weights and TSW ranges will be consistent from year to year.
+BrettYoung uses a fixed bag size model which utilizes four different bag weights to accommodate four different seed size categories.
+This means that canola seed bag weights and TSW ranges are consistent from year to year.
 The table below shows the seed size (average TSW) range, and the fixed bag weight associated with each seed size category:

-In future years all BrettYoung canola hybrids (excluding the aforementioned exit products) will be packaged according to these four different seed size categories and bag weights.
+All BrettYoung canola hybrids (excluding exit products) are packaged according to these four different seed size categories and bag weights.